 4. Are there any issues that may require further inspection by a specialist such as an Electrician, Plumber, etc.?

-In addition to preventing potential disasters from occurring down the road, these additional inspections can also help homeowners get an accurate estimate on repair costs if any major issues are found.
+In addition to preventing potential disasters from occurring down the road, these additional inspections can also help homeowners get an accurate estimate of repair costs if any major issues are found.
 This is because professional specialists have access to diagnostic tools and expertise that are often not available during routine home inspections.

-5. Were all of the major components of the home inspected and are they in good working condition (roofing, plumbing, electrical)?
+5. Were all of the major components of the home inspected, and are they in good working condition (roofing, plumbing, electrical)?

 Asking your home inspector if all of the major components of the home have been inspected and if they are in good working condition is an essential step in protecting yourself and your family when buying a new home.
-These components include roofing, plumbing, and electrical systems, and are some of the most important aspects to consider when purchasing a house.
+These components include roofing, plumbing, and electrical systems and are some of the most important aspects to consider when purchasing a house.

 6. Is there anything else I need to know about my new home before I move in and make it my own?

-When purchasing a new home, it is important for homebuyers to ensure that they are fully informed of any potential problems or issues prior to closing the deal.
+When purchasing a new home, it is important for homebuyers to ensure that they are fully informed of any potential problems or issues before closing the deal.
 As such, it is essential to ask your home inspector if there is anything else you should know about your new property before you move in and make it your own.

 For instance, in some cases, there may be zoning issues or other compliance requirements that may not be immediately apparent during regular inspections.
 Homeowners should also be aware of any environmental hazards that could potentially impact their safety and health.
 For example, lead paint, asbestos insulation, underground fuel tanks, or hazardous materials can all pose serious risks if left unaddressed.

-7. How long will your report take to complete and when can I expect to receive it?
+7. How long will your report take to complete, and when can I expect to receive it?

 Homebuyers should also be sure to ask their home inspector how long it will take to complete the home inspection report and when they can expect to receive it.
 Home inspections typically take a full day for an average-sized property, but this may vary depending on the type of home and its size.
 Furthermore, some inspectors may need additional time to complete more detailed inspections that include thermal imaging or sampling for hazardous materials.